Connecticut: Education

 Connecticut ranked third in the nation for educational performance, according to Education Week's Quality Counts 2018 report.
 It earned an overall score of 83.5 out of 100 points.
 On average, the country received a score of 75.2.
 Connecticut posted a B-plus in the Chance-for-Success category, ranking fourth on factors that contribute to a person's success both within and outside the K-12 education system.
 Connecticut received a mark of B-plus and finished fourth for School Finance.
 It ranked 12th with a grade of C on the K-12 Achievement Index.

 K–12

 Public schools

 Hartford Public High School (1638) is the third-oldest secondary school in the nation after the Collegiate School (1628) in Manhattan and the Boston Latin School (1635).
 Today, the Connecticut State Board of Education manages the public school system for children in grades K–12.
 Board of Education members are appointed by the Governor of Connecticut.

 Private schools

 Connecticut has a number of private schools.
 Private schools may file for approval by the state Department of Education, but are not required to.
 Per state law, private schools must file yearly attendance reports with the state.

-Notable private schools include the Taft School, Choate Rosemary Hall, the Kent School, and Miss Porter's School.
+Notable private schools include Choate Rosemary Hall, The Hotchkiss School, Loomis Chaffee School, and Taft School.